CaroKershaw/CaroKershaw/README.md

 - 👋 Hi, I’m Caroline Kershaw
-- 👀 I’m interested in frontend development especially using Vue.js and Angular
+- 👀 I’m interested in frontend development using Angular
-- 🌱 I’m currently learning Vue 2, Vuetify and Storybook
+- 🌱 I’m currently working with npx-charts
-- 💞️ I’m looking to work together with UI/UX specialists to create a unified user experience across all our products
+- 💞️ I’m looking to work together with other developers to create a unified user experience across all our products